IIDM: Inter and Intra-domain Mixing for Semi-supervised Domain Adaptation in Semantic Segmentation: Method

 \section{Method}

 Previous research in SSDA has primarily focused on mitigating the domain shift between source and target domain, while labeled target data is mostly only used for supervised learning.
-In our proposed method, we not only consider the conventional domain shift, we also consider the intra-domain gap between labeled target data and unlabeled target data due to random sampling, especially when the labeled target data is scarce, and a small set of that cannot represent the data of the entire target domain.
-Considering the above points, we mitigate the domain shift between source and target by employing inter-domain mixing that involves the combination of source and labeled target images.
+In the proposed IIDM, we not only consider the conventional domain shift, the intra-domain gap between labeled target data and unlabeled target data due to random sampling is also taken into account, especially when the labeled target data is scarce, and a small set of that cannot represent the data of the entire target domain.
+Considering the above points, we mitigate the domain shift between source and target by employing inter-domain mixing.
 Additionally, we utilize intra-domain mixing that involves the mixing of labeled target and unlabeled target images to reduce the intra-domain gap.